 Many wrinkles are formed due to cellular degradation over time.
 In a nutshell, your skin cells become less adept at producing collagen and elastin and don’t replicate as perfectly as they did when you were younger.

 Given enough time, this could lead to the formation of wrinkles: a common aging side effect.
-Because CoQ10 is a vital antioxidant and provides your skin cells with energy directly, it could help delay the onset of wrinkle formation.
+Because CoQ10 is a vital antioxidant and provides your skin cells with energy directly, it could help delay the appearance of wrinkle formation.

 Alternatively, it may also cause any wrinkles that do appear to be less deep or severe.
 In this way, CoQ10 could lead you to see rejuvenating effects if you use a toner or other skincare product with CoQ10 as a core ingredient.